cloudinary/cloudinary_js/README.md

 The Cloudinary Documentation can be found at: http://cloudinary.com/documentation

-### Core JavaScript library
+### JavaScript Cloudinary objects library

+The Cloudinary JavaScript library API reference can be found at: [https://cloudinary.github.io/pkg-cloudinary-jquery-file-upload](https://cloudinary.github.io/pkg-cloudinary-jquery-file-upload)

-The Core Cloudinary JavaScript library provides several classes, defined under the "`cloudinary`" domain.
+The Cloudinary JavaScript library provides several classes, defined under the "`cloudinary`" domain.

 #### Configuration